Todays Times

 Share:

-Legionella is a serious disease that can cause respiratory problems, kidney disease, pneumonia and can even be fatal.
+Legionella is a serious disease that can cause respiratory problems, kidney disease, and pneumonia and can even be fatal.
 It is a harmful bacteria found in natural water sources, like ponds, lakes and rivers, but also in the water systems within buildings.

 The best cure for Legionella is prevention; the best way of ensuring this seriously harmful disease doesn’t surface in your business or rental properties is a Legionella risk assessment.